s1vax/Electromagnetic-Noise-Generator-with-ESP32/README.md

     - ***Recognition and Diagnosis***: The device scans the radio frequency environment, identifying congested Bluetooth channels.
 It can list nearby devices in pairing mode, capturing key metrics such as RSSI (signal strength), MAC address, and hardware name.

     - ***Channel Exhaustion (S-Mode)***: By activating mute, the device exploits how Bluetooth negotiates spectrum.
 It creates the illusion at the network level that no channels are available to maintain transmission, or it overloads the connection with multiple requests, forcing the speaker to stop the audio stream.

-    - ***Selectividad Espectral***: A diferencia de un inhibidor comercial, Pocket Gone está programado para dejar una "ventana" temporal que permite la recuperación de otras comunicaciones.
-No inhibe las redes WiFi de 2.4 GHz ni     de 5.8 GHz, y es completamente inofensivo contra sistemas que operan en otras frecuencias (como GPS a 1600 MHz, redes celulares GSM o llaveros de automóviles a 433 MHz).
+    - ***Spectral Selectivity***: Unlike a commercial jammer, Pocket Gone is programmed to leave a temporary "window" that allows other communications to recover.
+It does not jam 2.4 GHz or 5.8 GHz Wi-Fi networks and is completely harmless against systems operating on other frequencies (such as GPS at 1600 MHz, GSM cellular networks, or car key fobs at 433 MHz).

     - ***Hardware y Ganancia***: El dispositivo es portátil (mide apenas 39x70x32mm) y se alimenta vía USB-C (5V).
 Para mejorar la directividad y el alcance del ataque, el proyecto documenta la creación de la "Peach Cantenna": una    antena direccional casera de bajo costo fabricada a partir de una lata de duraznos, ideal para enfocar la emisión hacia un objetivo específico.